Bird migration: Vagrancy

 Migrating birds can lose their way and appear outside their normal ranges.
 This can be due to flying past their destinations as in the "spring overshoot" in which birds returning to their breeding areas overshoot and end up further north than intended.
-Certain areas, because of their location, have become famous as watchpoints for such birds.
-Examples are the Point Pelee National Park in Canada, and Spurn in England.

 Reverse migration, where the genetic programming of young birds fails to work properly, can lead to rarities turning up as vagrants thousands of kilometres out of range.

 Drift migration of birds blown off course by the wind can result in "falls" of large numbers of migrants at coastal sites.

 A related phenomenon called "abmigration" involves birds from one region joining similar birds from a different breeding region in the common winter grounds and then migrating back along with the new population.
-This is especially common in some waterfowl, which shift from one flyway to another.
+This is especially common in waterfowl, which shift from one flyway to another.

 Migration conditioning

 It has been possible to teach a migration route to a flock of birds, for example in re-introduction schemes.
 After a trial with Canada geese Branta canadensis, microlight aircraft were used in the US to teach safe migration routes to reintroduced whooping cranes Grus americana.